protocol/nft-website/docs/tutorial/avax-nft.md

 })
 ```

 This script uses [Ethers](https://docs.ethers.io/v5/) library to deploy the contract to the local Avalanche node(s).
-Now, deploy the contract with:
+Now, we can deploy the contract with this hardhat command:

 ```shell
 npx hardhat run scripts/deploy.js --network local
 > Filet deployed to: 0x5FbDB2315678afecb367f032d93F642f64180aa3
 ```

-We now have a token contrat deployed at `0x5FbDB2315678afecb367f032d93F642f64180aa3`.
+We now have a token contract deployed at `0x5FbDB2315678afecb367f032d93F642f64180aa3`.
+Take note of this address output, since yours will likely be different.

-Note that up until now, the steps are the same for both Ethereum and Avalanche.
+## Interacting with the contract

-Now let's spin up Hardhat's [developer console](https://hardhat.org/guides/hardhat-console.html) to start interacting with our `Filet` contract:
+Now let's spin up Hardhat's developer console to start playing with our `Filet` contract interactively:

 ```shell
 npx hardhat console --network local